 A new stowable third-row seat with a floor-mounted convenience center is optional and can be installed in extended-length models.
 GMs OnStar communication system is now standard.
 MontanaVision, Pontiacs backseat video entertainment system that is optional in extended-length models, gets a larger screen and new cordless headphones.
 The VCR is mounted in the dashboard.

-Regular-length Montanas have a 112-inch wheelbase and measure 187.3 inches long overall.
-Extended-length models ride a 121-inch p and stretch just past the 200-inch mark.
+Exterior Regular-length Montanas have a 112-inch wheelbase and measure 187.3 inches long overall.
+Extended-length models ride a 121-inch span and stretch just past the 200-inch mark.
 Measurements are close to those of the newly redesigned Dodge Caravan and Grand Caravan.

 All Montanas have dual sliding doors.
 A power-operated passenger-side door is optional, while one for the drivers side also is available.
 All Montanas now come with a luggage rack, and automatic load leveling is optional.